wxsd-sales/workspace-metrics-exporter/README.md

     ```sh
     python3 main.py
     ```
+    Once completed, exports are saved to the exports folder with the filename ``workspace-metrics-datetime.csv``
 5. (Optional) Setup a Cron job ( Linux ), Automator Task ( Mac)  or Scheduled Task ( Windows ) to periodically run this script and export your Workspace metrics on a daily bases